tcharding/kernel/workshop/further-tools.rst

 around with code they maintain.  `drivers/staging` is *the* place to learn the basics of kernel development, people will be very patient and welcoming of you there.

+Once you have a few patches queued up see `./patch-series.rst` if you need to.